ilkkamtk/WSK/Week5/05-upload.md

     const postFile = async (file, token) => {
         // TODO: create FormData object
         // TODO: add file to FormData
-        // TODO: upload the file to file server and get the file data (url = import.meta.env.VITE_UPLOAD_SERVER + '/upload')
+        // TODO: upload the file to file server and get the file data, use upload api endpoint
+        // - add authorization header with token, content-type is set automatically when using FormData
         // TODO: return the file data.
     };
     ```